naman2304/notes/ddia.md

     * With time, even both Hadooop and SQL were insufficient, so other models were required.
     * With openness of Hadoop platform, it was possible to build other models on top of it.
       * SQL query execution engine build on top of it, and indeed this is what the Hive project did.
-      * OLTP database HBase and OLAP database Impala both use HDFS as storage, but not MapReduce.
+      * OLTP database HBase and OLAP database Impala both use HDFS as storage, but do not use MapReduce.
   * **Designing of frequent faults**
     * handling of faults + memory/disk usage
     * If a node crashes while a query is executing, most MPP databases abort the entire query.
 MPP databases also prefer to keep as much data as possible in memory.